MerilynMastrangelo/First_Repository/README.md

 HelloWorld 😉

-This challenge belongs on a playlist made by @gustavoguanabara a great brazilian teacher.
+This challenge belongs on a playlist made by [Gustavo Guanabara](https://github.com/gustavoguanabara) a great brazilian teacher.